simov/markdown-viewer/firefox.md

 Remote origins that serve markdown files with `text/plain` content type and do not enforce strict CSP (Content Security Policy) can be enabled using the Advanced Options page.

-For example, content on `gitlab.com` and `bitbucket.org` can be enabled and subsequently it will be rendered:
+For example, content hosted on `gitlab.com` and `bitbucket.org` can be enabled and subsequently it will get rendered:

 - https://gitlab.com/simovelichkov/markdown-syntax/-/raw/main/README.md
 - https://bitbucket.org/simovelichkov/markdown-syntax/raw/main/README.md

-Remote origins with strict CSP, however, such as `default-src 'none'; style-src 'unsafe-inline'; sandbox ` are blocked by Firefox.
+Remote origins with strict CSP however, such as `content-security-policy: default-src 'none'; style-src 'unsafe-inline'; sandbox` will be blocked by Firefox.

-For example, content on GitHub's `raw.githubusercontent.com` won't be rendered even if that origin was enabled inside the Advanced Options page:
+For example, content hosted on GitHub's `raw.githubusercontent.com` cannot be rendered even if that origin was enabled in the Advanced Options page:

 - https://raw.githubusercontent.com/simov/markdown-syntax/main/README.md